24 Karat Gold: Songs from the Vault: Singles

 The album was supported by three singles.
 Additionally, several promotional singles were made available for download from the album prior to its release.
 "The Dealer", was released on August 5, 2014, followed by "Lady" on August 25, "Starshine", on September 16, and the title track on September 23, 2014.

-Other songs

-On April 1, 2014, several months before the album's release, Nicks released "Golden", a duet with Lady Antebellum.

 Critical reception

 24 Karat Gold: Songs from the Vault received mostly positive reviews from music critics upon its release.
-At Metacritic, the album has received a Metascore of 73 out of 100 based on 11 reviews, indicating "generally favorable reviews."
+At Metacritic, the album has received a Metascore of 73 out of 100 based on 11 reviews, indicating "generally favorable reviews".

 Stephen Thomas Erlewine of AllMusic rated the album four and a half stars out of five and calls it "the best-sounding record she's made since 1983's The Wild Heart."
 Writing for New York Daily News, Jim Farber gave the album three stars out of five and states: "We get pure Stevie — needier than some might find comfortable, but also unexpectedly wise.
-It’s too much for the casual listener but catnip for the devoted."
+It's too much for the casual listener but catnip for the devoted."